 Role of Geobags and Gabions in Flood Protection

 Floods, a natural calamity, can happen in just a moment.
-A once picturesque landscape with a meandering stream or calm river can, in minutes, transform into a raging deluge, powerful enough to cause widespread devastation.
+In minutes, a once picturesque landscape with a meandering stream or calm river can transform into a raging deluge, powerful enough to cause widespread devastation.
 They leave behind a trail of destruction with loss of life, personal property, and public infrastructure.
 What once was a rare phenomenon is now becoming an annual occurrence world over, thanks to severe climatic changes.

 The world we live in today faces many serious threats, of which climate change and its detrimental impacts are things we cannot ignore.
 A rise in sea level is a known consequence of climate change.
 There can be massive environmental and socio-economic impacts due to flooding.
 Safeguarding people, property, and other valuable structures as the sea level continue to rise is an engineering challenge of gigantic proportions for the 21st century and beyond.